Are you considering home care services for yourself or for your mom, dad, or loved one? Here is what you need to know.

 Creating Your Care Plan

 The process of creating the care plan that is right for you or your senior loved one is a collaborative effort.
-You will work closely with a Registered Nurse or a Senior Care Coordinator to develop a plan that will keep your loved one safe and happy.
+You will work closely with a Registered Nurse or a senior care expert to develop a plan that will keep your loved one safe and happy.
 At Preferred Care at Home, we want to work with a team of care professionals to provide you with the best care at the most affordable price.
 If you have questions about senior home care services and creating a care plan that’s right for you, please contact a Preferred Care at Home location near you.